 From June–August 2025, BCCOHP held a consultation on the proposed Quality Assurance Program framework, inviting feedback from oral health professionals and the public.

-The overarching goal remains to build a Quality Assurance Program that is:
+The overarching goal is to build a Quality Assurance Program that is:

 A set of frequently asked questions (FAQs) has been assembled in response to feedback and inquiries received through the life cycle of this project so far.